remiremiremiremiremi/remiremiremiremiremi-open-source-keyboards/KoalaRE/README.md

 --Thanks to hali4045 for the remade Jane plate files, and also OTD for the Koala--

-NOTE: V2 Uploaded to impliment oring support.
+NOTE: V2 Uploaded to implement oring support.